Data Science: Bridging the Gap between Raw Data and Business Insights

 • ML is a subset of AI that involves training algorithms to make predictions or decisions based on data, and it also adds the possibility for AI to adapt to dynamic environments.

-In other words, data science is a broader field that encompasses elements of AI and ML, but not all AI and ML fall under the umbrella of data science.
+In summary, data science serves as the broader umbrella that encompasses elements of AI and ML.
+However, not all AI and ML applications fall under the realm of data science.
+These distinctions are vital in understanding the roles and relationships among these fields.
 Their relationships can be visualized as follows:

 Data science vs ML vs Statistics